Okayama, Japan 1889

 - Los Angeles, California

-Yasuo Kuniyoshi, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0001794.
+Yasuo Kuniyoshi, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0001791

-Yasuo Kuniyoshi, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0001791.
+Yasuo Kuniyoshi seated in front of Room 110, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0001794

 Painter and photographer of art.
 His languid women in repose from the 1930s are significant, but he also painted still lifes and landscapes.
 He was the first president of Artists Equity and cofounder of the American Artists Congress.